simeononsecurity/simeononsecurity.ch/content/articles/external-storage-options_-the-versatility-of-esata/index.en.md

 ### Can I daisy-chain eSATA devices?

-No, eSATA does not support daisy-chaining like Thunderbolt or FireWire.
+No, eSATA doesn't support daisy-chaining like Thunderbolt or FireWire.

 ### Can I use eSATA for booting my operating system?